Former German President Horst Köhler dies at 81 – DW – 02/01/2025

 Köhler was also a close ally of former Chancellor Angela Merkel who lobbied hard for his presidency in 2004.

-But Köhler eventually built high popularity ratings once in the job, something that he achieved in part by positioning himself as an outsider to the country's political elite.
+Köhler eventually built high popularity ratings once in the job, but his presidency came to an end after he resigned in 2010 over criticisms following controversial comments he made during a trip to Afghanistan.

+In the years after office, Köhler remained engaged in works in foreign affairs, projects concerning development in Africa, and climate change.